ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * *number* - will be displayed with its corresponding unit and generate a slider in the dialog.
 * *string* - a text to be displayed
 * *value-list* - the selected value will be displayed.
 If it is not write-protected it will generate a drop-down-menu in dialog.
-    * Technically a *value-list* is a value with a corresponding translation-list, defined in the 'native.states' or 'common.states' object of the datapoint:
+    * Technically a *value-list* is a value with a corresponding translation-list, defined in the 'common.custom.iqontrol.<instance>.states', 'native.states' or 'common.states' object of the datapoint:
         ````
         "native": {
             "states": {"true": "Text for true", "false": "Text for false"},
             ...
         }
         ````
-    * You can create your own value list by adding the states-object to the ```` "native":{}```` part of the datapoint.
-This will only be read by iQontrol and has no influence to other scripts.
+    * You can create your own value list by modifying the datapoint (wrench-icon behind the datapoint in the objects-tab of iobroker, see above)
-    * A state-object inside of the ````"common":{}```` part will also be recognized by iQontrol, but with lower priority.
-If you change it here, it may have influence to other scipts.
-Even more it may be overwritten by the adapter that created the datapoint.

 However, not every type makes sense to every role.
 So the STATE of a switch for example will be a boolean in most cases, to be able to be toggled between on and off.
 A string may be displayed, but the switch will not be functional.